Law Professor. Advisor. Commentator.

 About Clare McGlynn

-I am a Professor of Law with particular expertise in the legal regulation of pornography, sexual violence and online abuse, particularly cyberflashing and image-based sexual abuse (taking, creating and sharing intimate images without consent).
-I qualified as a solicitor with City firm Herbert Smith Freehills and took up a Lectureship at Newcastle University before moving to a Readership at Durham University in 1999.
-I was appointed Professor of Law in 2004.
+I am a Professor of Law at Durham University in the UK with particular expertise in the legal regulation of pornography, sexual violence and online abuse, particularly cyberflashing and image-based sexual abuse (taking, creating and sharing intimate images without consent).
+I have over twenty years’ experience advising governments, civil society and social media platforms regarding online and image-based sexual abuse, as well as working closely with survivors to strengthen the law.

 Law Professor.
 Advisor.
 Commentator.